Stirling Avenue South: Mausser Avenue to Greenbrook Drive

 Hi, about this Project in Stirling & Greenbrook.
 I saw you already put concrete lines.
 I'm Just wondering, will still remain double line traffic or just one?
 I hope still keep both traffic as was it; however, I have this doubt because the space looks very tight.
 Thanks for your attention.

-Sandra2 asked almost 2 years ago
+Sandra2 asked over 2 years ago

 Stirling will retain two way traffic when its open.
 It is narrower when compared to what was there before, and is urbanized with concrete curbs.
 There will better active transportation (sidewalks and trails) so it will be an overall improvement for all users.